 In 1987 a small and struggling video game company called Square put all their remaining resources entirely into the hands of the Director of Planning and Development named Hironobu Sakaguchi.
 They earnestly hoped that whatever game he made would be a hit.
 As Hironobu was convinced this would be his last game ever, he called it Final Fantasy.

-The player chose his party of four with some combination of Black Mage , White Mage, Red Mage, Thief, Fighter, and Black Belt characters.
+The player chose their party of four with some combination of Black Mage, White Mage, Red Mage, Thief, Fighter, and Black Belt characters.
 These classes could be upgraded by the Dragon King, to; White Wizard, Black Wizard, Red Wizard, Ninja, Knight, and Master.
-This kind of upgrade that allowed players to use items and spells otherwise forbidden to them had never been done.
-Final fantasy placed two windows on the screen.
-On the left was the Party.
-On the right all the monsters.
-In this way (coupled with a brief animation of a Fighter swinging his sword or a Mage pointing out his hands making the screen flash), combat was totally revolutionized.
 Players traveled the world in vehicles, such as; boats, airships, and canoes.
 In combat, up to 9 monsters of various types could battle the player's party.
-This was tremendous at the time.
 Unless they soared through the skies in an airship or strolled in a safe area like a town, 'random encounters' were always possible.
 In these Encounters, a band of monsters could emerge and strike the party.
 Mages had a limited amount of spells they could learn.
-This forced players to pick and choose what they would use in combat, and what they would leave behind.

-had almost 20 musical tracks.
-Again, this was an absurdly high amount for its day.
+Final Fantasy had almost 20 musical tracks.
 Some of which, like the tune played after 'Victorious battle' and the 'Opening Theme', remained in one form or another in Final Fantasy games for decades to come.

 The music for Final Fantasy was composed by Nobuo Uematsu.
 Some of the tracks became the trademarks to the Final Fantasy series: like the "Prelude", played on the title screen, and the "Victory Fanfare", which is played after every victorious battle.